 The global health field contains many different ideas that can potentially affect human health in the United States and abroad.
-Global health specialists can work in settings that investigate the cause of widespread illness in foreign countries, implement policies in the United States that work to prevent illness and disease, or even promote wellness programs in areas without advanced knowledge of everyday health practices.
+Global health specialists may investigate the cause of widespread illness in foreign countries, implement policies in the United States to prevent disease, or promote wellness programs in areas that lack knowledge of everyday health practices.

 World Health Organization